The Surprising Answer: First Language in the World According to the Bible

 The biblical perspective on the first language in the world

 The Bible offers a unique perspective on the first language in the world through the story of the Tower of Babel.
 According to the Bible, all people spoke the same language until they decided to build a tower that would reach the heavens.
 God, displeased with their arrogance, confused their language so that they could no longer understand each other.
-This event is seen as the origin of different languages in the world.
+This event is seen as the origin of different languages in the world and a key element in understanding the biblical origin of language.

 Some scholars argue that this story is a metaphorical explanation for the diversity of languages, while others take it as a literal account of history.
 Regardless of the interpretation, the story of the Tower of Babel has had a significant impact on the way people think about language and its origins.